 - Using characters from within this book we would find many seemingly contradictory morals.
 For example, for the side of Good, there is much killing to be done, yet part of the morals is that the bad guys kill people.

 - People interpret the “real meanings” behind various stories in hugely varying ways.

 All the same things and more can be said of the Bible.
-Principally the Bible does not set out to teach morals, it is a holy book, and aside a few generics such as "Love thy neighbor" there are very few direct moral teachings in the Christian bible.1
+Principally the Bible does not set out to teach morals, it is a holy book, and aside from a few generics such as “Love thy neighbor” there are very few direct moral teachings in the Christian bible.1